 Disease Areas

-We understand how incredibly challenging it is to treat this complex condition, which is why we will never stop innovating for patients, families and providers in the Alzheimer’s community.
-We are currently conducting clinical trials to evaluate the efficacy and safety of investigational therapies in our pipeline, including Alzheimer’s disease.
+We understand how incredibly challenging it is to treat this complex condition, which is why we will never stop innovating for patients, families and providers in the Alzheimer’s disease community.

 Barry was 61 years old when he was diagnosed with Alzheimer’s disease.
 He and his husband, Randy, had recently moved to an idyllic new town on Cape Cod, excited to start a new chapter in their lives.
 The diagnosis meant that he not only had to give up his job, but also his plans for the future.
 Worried about the loss of awareness of himself and his life that would ultimately come, Barry prepared his will, and visited assisted living facilities.
 Making these decisions now gives him a sense of comfort that he is still in control of his own life.

 Deciding to participate in a clinical trial requires careful consideration.
-In most cases, the therapies investigated in clinical trials are not yet approved by regulatory agencies like the Food and Drug Administration (FDA) in the United States.
+In most cases, the drugs investigated in clinical trials are not yet approved by regulatory agencies like the Food and Drug Administration (FDA) in the United States.
 The benefits and risks of taking the treatment are not completely known.
 By volunteering for a clinical trial, you are helping the medical community determine whether new treatments are safe and effective.

 Learn more about clinical trials